3 minute read

 Data analysis typically stores information separately.
 This presents a challenge when performing business analytics.

-Inconsistent data needs to be standardised and transformed before it can provide useful insights and value to your organisation.
+Inconsistent data needs to be standardized and transformed before it can provide useful insights and value to your organization.

 This means that siloed data will either not get used entirely or will be used later on when it’s not as valuable.